DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-form.md

 ### AppointmentForm.WeeklyRecurrenceSelectorProps

-Properties passed to a component that renders a weekly recurrence selector to the appointment form.
+Properties passed to a component that renders a weekly recurrence selector on the appointment form.

 Field | Type | Description
 ------|------|------------
-rRule | string | Specifies the recurrence rule. readOnly | boolean | Specifies whether the weekly recurrence selector is read-only. formatDate | [FormatterFn](./scheduler.md#formatterfn) | A function that formats dates depending on the locale. onValueChange | (nextFieldValue: { [fieldName: string]: any }) => void | Handles value changes.
+rRule | string | Specifies the recurrence rule. readOnly | boolean | Specifies whether the weekly recurrence selector is read-only. formatDate | [FormatterFn](./scheduler.md#formatterfn) | A function that formats dates based on the locale. onValueChange | (nextFieldValue: { [fieldName: string]: any }) => void | Handles value changes.

 ## Localization Messages